alistairjcbrown/fitbit-backuper/nightly-run/README.md

 2. Log into Travis and view the settings for your newly forked `fitbit-backuper` repository.
 3. Add environment variables for:
+   - Fitbit OAuth application settings; you'll need to read setup instructions in the main `README.md` for details on how to get these values
+      - `FITBIT_CLIENT_ID`
+      - `FITBIT_CLIENT_SECRET`
    - Fitbit credentials; you'll need to run the app locally once (see main `README.md`) and then get the details from `auth/access.json`
       - `FITBIT_ACCESS_TOKEN`